Should You Be Careful About Investing in Stock?: W. P. Carey Inc. (WPC)

 W. P. Carey Inc. (WPC) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock showed 3.40% volatility in recent week and indicated 1.68% volatility in last month.
-The Company’s beta coefficient sits at 0.47.
-Beta factor measures the amount of market risk associated with market trade.
-Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 1.62 measure stock volatility.
-The Average True Range is an exponential moving average (14-days) of the True Ranges.

-W. P. Carey Inc. (WPC) received negative focus in Thursday trading session.
-The stock has performed -6.85% and it registered share value at $80.73 in recent trade transaction.
-At present, the stock price sited at -13.77% from the 52 week high and situated at 11.34% from 52 week low.
-900815 shares traded on hands while it’s an average volume stands with 613.04K shares.
-It has dividend yield of 5.14%.
+W. P. Carey Inc. (WPC) stock price sited at -13.64% from the 52 week high and situated at 11.50% from 52 week low.
+960320 shares traded on hands while it’s an average volume stands with 632.99K shares.
+On Tuesday trading session, the stock received negative focus on shares from Traders.
+The stock has performed -0.52% and it registered share value at $80.85 in recent trade transaction.
+It has dividend yield of 5.13% and Payout Ratio is 231.90%.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: